jroivas/bizarre/README.md

 Stacks are passed to methods by VALUE and not by reference, so every method call will make COPY of the stack.
+Return value will be copy of local stack.

+## Casting

+Since all types are strong, casting is needed for all type conversions.
+Programmer should know what is doing, since cast may fail.
+Since the best casting is from Britain, our casting symbol is `£`.
+Destination stack need to follow the symbol.
+Thus we have source and dest types.
+May cause error to error stack.

+    |Unicode:res
+    |Integer:num
+    <42
+    £res
+    .res

+## Stack size

+Sometime you just need to know the size of the stack.
+Syntax is `~` followed by target stack or source and targe stacks separated by colon `:`:

+    |Integer:stacksize
+    |Integer:stacksize2
+    |Integer:num
+    <5<10<9<2<6<1
+    ~stacksize
+    ~stacksize:stacksize2

+On this example stacksize would be `6`, and stacksize2 `1`.